saucelabs/sauce-docs/docs/screener/faq.md

 ### What happens if my page has broken HTML tags?

-Sauce Visual assumes that there are no broken HTML tags on your pages and will not check for this.
+Screener assumes that there are no broken HTML tags on your pages and will not check for this.

-## Visual E2E
+## Screener E2E

-### What Sauce Labs browsers are supported by Visual E2E?
+### What Sauce Labs browsers are supported by Screener E2E?

-Visual E2E is unified with Sauce VMs, and uses Sauce browsers exclusively.
-For a full list, see [Visual E2E Supported Browsers and Operation Systems](https://docs.saucelabs.com/visual/e2e-testing/supported-browsers).
+Screener E2E is unified with Sauce VMs, and uses Sauce browsers exclusively.
+For a full list, see [Screener E2E Supported Browsers and Operation Systems](https://docs.saucelabs.com/screener/e2e-testing/supported-browsers).

 ### How do I test smaller mobile web viewport sizes for responsive design testing?

-This can be done by setting [`viewportSize` in your `sauce:visual` capabilities](/visual/e2e-testing/commands-options/#saucevisual-capability-options).
+This can be done by setting [`viewportSize` in your `sauce:visual` capabilities](/screener/e2e-testing/commands-options/#saucevisual-capability-options).

-### How do I run functional tests only after integrating Visual E2E?
+### How do I run functional tests only after integrating Screener E2E?

-If you want to run functional tests only, you do not need to modify any of your visual integration code.
+If you want to run functional tests only, you do not need to modify any of your Screener integration code.
 Just change your WebDriver endpoint from `hub.screener.io` to `ondemand.saucelabs.com`.

 ### Does Screener capture `iframes`?

-Yes &#8212; look for [`iframes`](/visual/e2e-testing/commands-options) and [`iframesOptions`](/visual/e2e-testing/commands-options).
+Yes &#8212; look for [`iframes`](/screener/e2e-testing/commands-options) and [`iframesOptions`](/screener/e2e-testing/commands-options).

 ## Component Testing